Add copy/paste R and Matlab code snippet for downloading a DataONE package

 Peter and Matt - I was thinking the code would create an instance of the DataPackage class as well.
 If this isn't feasible yet for the R client, I can implement this later.
 I don't think download the .zip file via R is very useful, so I won't put that in the UI.

-#10 Updated by Chris Jones over 4 years ago
+#10 Updated by Chris Jones about 5 years ago

 It looks like you added a snippet, but I don't think it's complete.
 You need to instantiate the mgr object, so I think something like this would work: